influxdata/docs-v2/content/influxdb/v2.0/reference/config-options.md

 ---

 ### influxql-max-select-series
-Maximum number of series a `SELECT` statement can run.
+Maximum number of series a `SELECT` statement can return.
 `0` allows an unlimited number of series.

 **Default:** `0`